Our Projects

 Sasol Projects

-Mulilo, together with TotalEnergies, has signed two Power Purchase Agreements with Sasol and Air Liquide for the long-term supply of 260 MW of renewable power from a 140 MW wind facility and a 120 MW solar facility.
-Power will be supplied to Sasol’s Secunda site, where Air Liquide operates the biggest oxygen production site in the world – with a total capacity of 47,000 tonnes/day of oxygen.
+Mulilo, together with TotalEnergies, has commenced construction on two renewable energy sites for the long-term supply of 260 MW of renewable power to Sasol and Air Liquide from a 140 MW wind facility and a 120 MW solar facility.
+Power will be supplied to Sasol’s Secunda site, where Air Liquide operates the biggest oxygen production site in the world.
+Together, these two sites will generate approximately 28,000 MWh of renewable energy each operational year.

 Air Products